-A Montreal Club Kit along with a newsletter and e-zine both in a chocolate color that symbolizes our interest and yours for information, knowledge and commitment.
+A Montreal Club Kit along with a newsletter and e-zine both in a chocolate color that symbolize our interest and yours for information, knowledge and commitment.

 Why both, a newsletter and an e-zine?
 It's not both and it's not either.
 Newsletters and ezines are just about the same except that, according to some, an ezine is longer while a newsletter is shorter and usually more frequent.

 Newsletters and ezines, whatever their length, to provide regular information about many if not all the small shops and bigger stores established on our commercial streets.
 Busy streets where residences and businesses coexist and where pedestrian activities bring vibrancy and animation.

 A Montreal Club Kit that represents creation, pleasure and practicality.
 Montreal as in Montrealers, Club as in association of people with common interests and Kit as a "set of things" about our retail outlets, gourmet stores, coffee shops, wine bars, restaurants, hotels... all over Montreal.

 In Montreal, the percentage of web shopping sales is still low, but the digital buyer penetration is strong.
 E-shopping in Montreal represents an interesting market for retailers and for those looking for jobs in retail.